diegoami/dsretreat/docs/project1.md

 The language of the text should be not relevant.
 To train this model we would use a database of songs along with their respective SRT files.

-Producing the actual text would be out of scope of this step
+Producing the actual text would be out of scope of this step.

 ## POSSIBLE EXTENSION - INTEGRATING WITH THE LYRICS